Table of Contents Contents

 - You are (or were) a parent and live (or lived) with your child

-- They live with you
+- They lived with you

-CAIP in 2024 vs Previous Years
+CCR in 2025 vs Previous Years

-How Much You Receive with the CCR
+How Much You Received with the CCR

-When it comes to how much you get with the CCR, it ultimately depends on the province that you live in.
-The amounts you receive are also based on the tax year before you receive the payments.
-In the case of 2024 payments, they were based on your 2023 tax return, and it will be same for any 2025 amounts but with your 2024 tax return.
-That being said, the benefit is universal and will not be reduced based on your adjusted net family income.
-The rural supplement is 10% of the base amounts that are listed below.
+When it came to how much you got with the CCR, it ultimately depended on the province that you live in.
+The amounts you received were also based on the tax year before you received the payments.
+In the case of 2024 payments, they were based on your 2023 tax return.

 Ontario Payments